GeosiaGame/Geosia/design-game.md

 ## One sentence pitch

-OCG is a block-oriented sandbox factory game where you start your factory with almost nothing, and grow it to an interplanetary scale.
+Geosia is a block-oriented sandbox factory game where you start your factory with almost nothing, and grow it to an interplanetary scale.

 ## Key aspects of the game